 In addition to younger individuals, other vulnerable populations benefit from prevention efforts.
 Seniors, for example, are at higher risk for drug dependency and overdose than many realize.

-They have been often prescribed pills from a number of doctors who may not be aware of all prescriptions the person is taking, increasing the risk of overdose.
+They have been often prescribed pills by several doctors who may not be aware of all prescriptions the person is taking, increasing the risk of overdose.

 People with a family history of substance abuse are at a higher risk of addiction and can significantly benefit from substance abuse prevention methods.